All About Goodwill

 Absolutely!
 You may make monetary donations by clicking here.
 Financial donations are also tax deductible.
 Be sure to print your receipt to keep for your tax records.
 We appreciate your support in helping us put people to work.

 Our goal is to be good stewards of your generosity.
 We have recycling programs to minimize our environmental footprint, so we recycle items we cannot sell through qualified salvage dealers and recyclers.
-We divert more than 85% of items donated from landfills which equates to 15 million pounds of goods annually!
+We divert more than 85% of items donated from landfills which equate to 15 million pounds of goods annually!

 The Better Business Bureau says that a good charity channels at least 60% of its revenue into mission-based services.
 At Goodwill of Western Missouri and Eastern Kansas, 90 cents of every dollar we spend goes directly toward our mission of placing people into jobs.
 Concerned about email rumors?
 Get the facts here.